saraclohisey/lab_handbook/Lab_Handbook.md

 All code should have tests.

 The lab has a Github Team (https://github.com/baillielab).
-Ask Kenny/Jen to invite you to this.
+Ask Kenny to invite you to this.

 Repositories should be kept clean and up to date.